nomemory/tutorial-java8-streams-lambdas/README.md

 * passed around → the lambda can be passed as parameter or referenced by a variable.

 **Bad News**:
 * Lambdas technically don't let you do anything that you couldn't do prior to **Java 8**.
-For the eye of the programmer lambdas can be seen as "syntactic" sugar for anonymous inner classes.
-Internally (from the JVM point of view) they behave differently, but for the sake of simplicity consider them anonynous inner classes.

 **Good news**:
 * You are no longer required to write long and tedious declarations.
 Shorter code ceremony, same features.